Simple Ways to Save on a New Roof

 Hiring a professional to install your new roof may be sensible.

-Expect to hear a large range of estimates.
+Expect to hear an extensive range of estimates.
 One woman wanted her turn-of-the-century detached garage and three-story house with an expansive front porch, large back porch, dining room dormers, and three attic dormers roofed.
 One roofing company quoted her $22,000 for the job, another estimated $8,000.
-She asked for names of customers, spoke with some of them, and drove by their homes to look at their roofs before signing any contracts for a new roof.
+She asked for customers’ names, spoke with some of them, and drove by their homes to look at their roofs before signing any contracts for a new roof.

 Roofing is messy, and regardless of who does the job and how prudent they are, you are likely to find more roofing nails on your property long after the job is completed.
 Clean-up is more challenging if you have shrubbery near the house or have a gravel driveway.
 It’s simply harder to find the nails!